chimay/wheel/README.md

 Some functions assume a Unix-like OS, like Linux or BSD :

 - async functions
-- locate and find commands
+- locate and async find commands
 - generation of a script to symlink or copy the wheel as a filesystem tree

 Most of the plugin should work out of the box on other OSes, however.
 If